WordPress/book/Content/Part 4/28-happy-cog-redesign.md

 Just before release, [a sneak peek was posted to the development blog](http://wordpress.org/development/2008/03/25-sneak-peek/), and WordPress users installed the release candidate to get a better look.
 The response was similar to that of the rest of the community.
 Regular WordPress users were surprised by the functionality changes to the Write screen.
 For some, it was [a step backward for usability](http://www.neatorama.com/2008/04/21/wordpress-25-admin-backend-category-shenanigans-and-how-to-fix-it/#!vG29i).

 <img alt="The write screen in the WordPress 2.5 admin" src="../../Resources/images/28/2_5_admin.jpg" />

+*The Write screen in the WordPRess 2.5 admin*

 WordPress 2.4 was the first version to fall significantly behind the 120-day release cycle.
 Versions 2.2 and 2.3 were mostly on schedule, but the Happy Cog redesign brought in major changes to the codebase that meant delaying the release.
 Rather than just delaying release, a version was skipped, [moving straight from WordPress 2.3 to WordPress 2.5](http://lists.wordpress.org/pipermail/wp-hackers/2008-January/016993.html), which was scheduled for release in March.